Diversification

 Volatility Weighted

 We will limit the analysis in this section to risk-based strategies, as investors may more easily confuse risk with diversification.
-When we talk about risk-based strategies, we are including low volatility, minimum volatility, mean-variance optimization and risk party.
+When we talk about risk-based strategies, we include low volatility, minimum volatility, mean-variance optimization, and risk parity.

 Funds of this ilk have seen recent success both in performance and garnering new assets.
 Now, 16 ETFs collectively manage $16 billion in funds from a strategy that did not exist before 2004.
 As the nature of indexation becomes more complex, the ETF market is now more accepting of smart-beta strategies.
 This will likely continue, but when put in context with the $2 trillion of global capital Markowitz estimated as being managed in accord with mean-variance optimization (Markowitz, private conversation, 2010), one can see the ETF space is nascent in its adoption of more complex systematic index products.